Melapress/captcha-4wp/readme.txt

 === Advanced noCaptcha & invisible Captcha (v2 & v3) ===
-Contributors: shamim51
+Contributors: WPWhiteSecurity
-Tags: recaptcha,nocaptcha,invisible,bot,spam
-Donate link: https://www.shamimsplugins.com/products/advanced-nocaptcha-and-invisible-captcha-pro/
-Requires at least: 4.4
+Tags: recaptcha, nocaptcha, captcha, invisible captcha, bot, spam protection, captch for WooCommerce, forms captcha Donate link: https://www.shamimsplugins.com/products/advanced-nocaptcha-and-invisible-captcha-pro/ Requires at least: 4.4
-Tested up to: 5.5
+Tested up to: 5.8
-Stable tag: 6.1.5
+Stable tag: 6.1.6
 Requires PHP: 5.4
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Show noCaptcha or invisible captcha in Comment (after Comment textarea before submit button), CF7, bbpress, BuddyPress, woocommerce, Login, Register, Lost & Reset Password.
+Show noCaptcha or invisible captcha in comment, login & registration forms, & also on forms by Contact Form 7, BuddyPress, WooCommerce & other plugins.

 == Description ==

-Show noCaptcha or invisible captcha in Comment Form (after Comment textarea before submit button), Contact Form 7, bbPress, BuddyPress, woocommerce, Login, Register, Lost Password, Reset Password.
-Also can implement in any other form easily.
+Show any type of Captcha (such as noCaptcha or invisible Captcha) on any form on your WordPress website, such as on comment forms, Contact Form 7, bbPress, BuddyPress, woocommerce, Login, Register, Lost Password, Reset Password.
+With this plugin you can implement any type of Captcha check to any form easily, within just minutes.

 * **Allow multiple captcha in same page.**
 * **Allow conditional login captcha** (you can set after how many failed login attempts login captcha will show)

 > [For **Advanced noCaptcha & invisible Captcha PRO** click here](https://www.shamimsplugins.com/products/advanced-nocaptcha-and-invisible-captcha-pro/?utm_campaign=wordpress&utm_source=readme_pro&utm_medium=description)

+#### Maintained & Supported by WP White Security

+WP White Security is a European development company that builds high-quality WordPress security & management plugins.
+Check out our list of [WordPress plugins](https://www.wpwhitesecurity.com/wordpress-plugins/?utm_source=wordpress.org&utm_medium=referral&utm_campaign=all+plugins&utm_content=plugin+repos+description) that can help you better manage and improve the security of your WordPress websites and users.

 = Show noCaptcha on =

-* Comment Form (after Comment textarea before submit button)
+* Comment forms
 * WooCommerce
-* Login
+* Login page
-* Register
+* Registration page
-* Multisite User Signup
+* Multisite user signup
-* Lost Password
+* Lost and / or reset password
-* Reset Password
 * Contact Form 7
 * FEP Contact Form
-* bbPress New topic
-* bbPress reply to topic
+* bbPress(New topic, reply to topic & registration)
-* BuddyPress register

-= Options =
+= Additional features =

-* You can select which version of reCaptcha will be used (v2 I'm not robot checkbox, v2 invisible or v3)
+* You can select which version of reCaptcha to use (v2 I'm not robot checkbox, v2 invisible or v3)
 * Language can be changed
 * Error message can be changed
 * For v2 I'm not robot: Theme, Size can be changed.